hazelcast/hazelcast-reference-manual/src/JCache-BackupAwareEP.md

 a specialized `EntryProcessor` implementation (other from the currently running one) which does different operations or leaves out operations, e.g. sending emails.

-If we again take the `EntryProcessor` example from the demonstration application provided in the [JCache EntryProcessor sectiob](#jcache-entryprocessor), the changed code will look like the following snippet.
+If we again take the `EntryProcessor` example from the demonstration application provided in the [JCache EntryProcessor section](#jcache-entryprocessor), the changed code will look like the following snippet.

 ```java